Susan, RPT / Director

-The Physical Rehabilitation Center staff of Registered Physical Therapists, Certified Athletic Trainers, Occupational Therapists and Physical Therapy Assistants provide a full spectrum of physical therapy to both non-surgical and post-operative patients at the Mt.
+The Physical Rehabilitation Center staff of Physical Therapists, Certified Athletic Trainers, Occupational Therapists, Occupational Therapy Assistants and Physical Therapist Assistants provide a full spectrum of physical therapy to both non-surgical and post-operative patients at the Mt.
 Vernon and Centralia locations.
 Click here for biographies of our therapy staff members.

 - Exercise Prescription

 - Custom braces

 - Custom splints